-Matt, who describes himself and the not-for-profit as “connectors” will, for example, try to match you with someone who needs the uniforms, as the Zero Waste Network managed to do for Australia Post a few years ago.
+Matt Allen describes himself and the not-for-profit as “connectors”.
+He and the team can, for example, try to match you with someone who needs the uniforms, as the Zero Waste Network managed to do for Australia Post a few years ago.

 Calling around, they located social enterprises that found homes for the accumulated backlog of out-dated uniforms, saving them from going to landfill.